lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-06-how-to-suck-less-at-meetings.md

 ---
 layout: post
-title:  "Effective meetings"
+title:  "How to suck less at meetings"
 tags: meetings
 ---
 > \[Some organisations\] hold meetings that have little purpose and no clearly defined end-state.
 At the other extreme, some organisations are so fearful of the waste of meetings that they refuse to use the “M” word at all.
 This, too, has its downside.
 The middle is the only safe ground. -- Peopleware

-Let's see how we can do meetings right.
+To do meetings right, we must first identify what type of meeting a meeting is.

-There are two types of meetings according to Peopleware: ceremonies and working meetings.
+There are two types according to Peopleware: ceremonies and working meetings.
 How do we know what type a meeting is?
 If a meeting is ended by the clock, it is a ceremony.
 If it is ended by a decision or the completion of some work,